 As with the other Daniel Craig Bond outings, the mood of this trailer is darker, grittier and full of suspense.
-Romer uses rhythmic augmentation to create the drawn-out iterations of the iconic Bond themes.
+There’s rhythmic augmentation, used to create the drawn-out iterations of the iconic Bond themes.
 And it creates a heap of tension.
 Agogic and rhythmic accents on the familiar motif pepper the trailer.
 Punchy (just like a good Bond opening sequence).

 There’s a general feel of minimalism here.
 We could be in a Glass opera at times (1'08" etc), but then soaring strings enter and we’re back to Bond.